JVKran/SRPL/COURSE.md

 Map however, gained the crown with 4 uses.
 In [interpreter.py](interpret/interpreter.py) at line 79 and 105 for example, it has been used to append the value of an argument to the arguments or elements (for line 105) list.
 Very useful when the argument isn't a number, but a variable or an expression...
 In the same file at line 94 it's used for creating a list with booleans representing wether the node at that index is a ReturnNode.
 This is later used by reduce, as already stated.

 Last but not least, ```filter``` has also been used.
 More specifically in [interpreter.py](interpret/interpreter.py) at line 106 for removing all None elements from the list and in [lexer.py](lex/lexer.py) at line for removing empty strings.
+For the compiler-assignment, even more higher order functions have been used; it has become a habit.

 ### Loops
 My language supports while- and for-loops, but also lambdas.
 Go-to statements have not and will not be implemented.
 For an example, checkout the main [README](README.md).